The ability to adapt is built right into an IRA -- thanks to the direct transfer and rollover options.

 Warning!
 Make sure the old sponsor knows you're rolling over your IRA so that 10% of the money won't be withheld for taxes.
 Ask whether any documents must be signed to prevent withholding.

-Also note that rollovers are permitted just once every 12 months for each IRA that you have.
+Also note that you are permitted to do only one rollover just once every 12 months for all the IRAs that you have.

 Converting Your Deductible IRA to a Roth